Death threats forcing professors off campus

 Not everyone thinks professors should be able to say whatever they like.

 "Having a personal opinion is fine, but when you come out and you make these comments, you're a representation of the university, and that goes for anything.
 If you're on a sports team, you're representing the sports team, and you're held accountable for your actions.
-If you are a teacher, you're held accountable for your actions," said Nick Nanakos, a business student who has been troubled by what Drexel's Cicarrello-Maher has had to say.
+If you are a teacher, you're held accountable for your actions," said Nick Nanakos, a business student who has been troubled by what Drexel's has had to say.

 But Ciccariello-Maher stands by his controversial tweets and says he plans to continue to speak out.

 "I mean these are political debates, right?
-These are things that we need to be talking about ... the idea that middle class white men are victims when they're not, when they're very much overrepresented and privileged in American society.
+These are things that we need to be talking about ... the idea that middle-class white men are victims when they're not, when they're very much overrepresented and privileged in American society.
 These are conversations we need to have," he said.

-In a statement to CNN, the school said the professor had been placed on administrative leave and added that arrangements had been made for him to teach his courses online.
+In a statement to CNN last week, the school said the professor had been placed on administrative leave and that arrangements had been made for him to teach his courses online.
+It emphasized its commitment to academic freedom while ensuring a safe campus environment.

-"Drexel is committed to ensuring that its campus is a safe environment for those who study, teach and work at the University, while upholding its foundational commitment to academic freedom," the school said in the statement.
+But Thursday, Ciccariello-Maher said he was resigning because the harrassment and threats had become too much.

+"After nearly a year of harassment by right-wing, white supremacist media outlets and Internet mobs, after death threats and threats of violence directed against me and my family, my situation has become unsustainable," he wrote on his Facebook account.
+"Staying at Drexel in the eye of this storm has become detrimental to my own writing, speaking, and organizing."

 The risk of backlash online, death threats, and uncertainty about how universities will respond to issues involving free speech in education has many academics concerned.